Chicago Stadium: "The Madhouse on Madison"

-During the 1973 Stanley Cup Finals against Montreal, Blackhawks owner Bill Wirtz had the horn of his yacht (Kahlenberg Q-3) installed in the building, and had it sound after Blackhawks goals.
-This practice would, in the ensuing years, become commonplace in professional hockey.
+During the 1973 Stanley Cup Final against Montreal, Blackhawks owner Bill Wirtz had the horn of his yacht (Kahlenberg Q-3) installed in the building, and had it sound after Blackhawks goals.
+This practice would, in the ensuing years, become commonplace in professional hockey, as a "goal horn".

 Nancy Faust, organist for 40 years at Chicago White Sox games, also played indoors at the Stadium, at courtside for Chicago Bulls home games from 1976 to 1984, and on the pipe organ for Chicago Blackhawks hockey there from 1985 to 1989.
 She was replaced at the keyboard in 1990 by Frank Pellico, who served as the Hawks' organist until 2025.

 It also became traditional for Blackhawk fans to cheer loudly throughout the singing of the national anthems, especially when sung by Chicago favorite Wayne Messmer.
 Denizens of the second balcony often added sparklers and flags to the occasion.
-Arguably, the most memorable of these was the singing before the 1991 NHL All-Star Game, which took place during the Gulf War.
+Many fans consider the most memorable of these to be the singing before the 1991 NHL All-Star Game, which took place during the Gulf War.
 This tradition has continued at the United Center.
 Longtime PA announcer Harvey Wittenberg had a unique monotone style: "Blackhawk goal scored by #9, Bobby Hull, unassisted, at 6:13."
-Chicago Stadium also provided a unique fan experience.
 On the west side of the building was the Players/Employee/VIP Visitors Parking Lot.
-It is also where Teams/Bands/Politicians/Performers would enter the building through the legendary Gate 3 1/2 (Appropriately placed between Gates 3 and 4 on the North and South Sides).
-Although protected by fencing, it was where fans could see the talent get out of their cars or teams exit their buses before going into the building.
+It is also where Teams/Bands/Politicians/Performers would enter the building through Gate 3 1/2 (Appropriately placed between Gates 3 and 4 on the North and South Sides).
+Although protected by fencing, it was where fans could see the celebrities get out of their cars or teams exit their buses before going into the building.
 It was also a great autograph and informal "meet and greet" opportunity.

 The mid-1980s saw the beginning of a famous tradition for Bulls games at Chicago Stadium.
 Then-public address announcer Tommy Edwards would introduce the team's starting lineup, accompanied by spotlights amid a darkened stadium, and the playing of "Sirius" by The Alan Parsons Project.
 This trademark introduction would continue under Edwards' successor Ray Clay, and soon became synonymous with the Bulls' 1990s dynasty with Michael Jordan, Scottie Pippen and head coach Phil Jackson.
 During this period, the Bulls ceased using the organ in favor of recorded music in-game.